You know the thought isn't you. It keeps coming anyway.

 If your intrusive thoughts are leading to avoidance or mental rituals that take up more than an hour a day, that pattern is consistent with OCD.
 It doesn't matter if your house is messy.
 It doesn't matter if you've never organized anything in your life.
 OCD is about the thought-fear-ritual cycle, not about tidiness.

-We see this a lot at Heart 2 Heart.
-People come to us saying "I don't think I have OCD, but..." and then describe a pattern that's been running their life for years.
+We see this a lot in our OCD therapy sessions.
+People come in saying "I don't think I have OCD, but..." and then describe a pattern that's been running their life for years.
 The label matters less than the pattern.
 If the pattern is there, we can work on it.

 Not sure where to start?